strblr/repersist/README.md

 - `useStore`
   - **Type** : React hook
   - **Arguments** :
-    - *(Optional)* A map function, mapping your current state into whatever props your want
+    - *(Optional)* A map function, mapping your current state into whatever object you want
   - **Role** : Same as `<Consumer>` but using the [hook pattern](https://reactjs.org/docs/hooks-intro.html).
 Example :

   ```jsx